 Her mood began to brighten up.
 Just as she was wondering where they should go, he said, “We’ll go to the Dunkin Donuts,” and to keep the conversation to a minimum, she nodded okay.
 She loved Dunkin Donuts coffee.
 It would be the perfect yin and yang: loved Dunkin, hated him.

 To his credit, he didn’t try to talk on the way.
 They drove in silence.
 He must have realized that the more he talked, the less she listened to him.
 Besides, it was a quick ride.
 In ten minutes they were sliding into a space right in front of the store.
 Bebe noticed that it was a handicapped parking spot.
 Last week, she would have commented on it.
 Yesterday, even, she would have raised an eyebrow.
 Today, now that she knew what she knew, she said nothing, secretly hoping there was a big, fat ticket on his windshield when he got back.
 Ha!
 She thought, cheered, but then she remembered that his family and the police were all BFF’s.
 Fat ticket?
 Fat chance.
 Oh, well.
 She’d be done with all that drama in the time it took to down a large, black French Vanilla coffee.
-And maybe a Pumpkin Muffin.
+And maybe a muffin.
 It should cost him, she thought.

 With her plan made, she didn’t wait for him to come around and open her door.
 That was when they were a couple.
 Now that they were uncoupled, she could open her own freakin’ door.
 He noticed, of course, but wisely kept his mouth shut.
 He did manage to hold the door open for her to enter the store, but so what?
 He would have done that for a stranger.
 Nothing intimate about that gesture.